samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 An example of a Shap *waterfall* plot showing the most influential features in influencing the model's prediction of a patient probability of receiving thrombolysis (in this case a patient with a very low probability of receiving thrombolysis).
 In this example the three most influential features, reducing the chance of receiving thrombolysis were 1) slow arrival-to-scan time (138 mins), low stroke severity (NIHSS 2), and 3 the hospital attended.
 :::

-### Predicting *differences* in thrombolysis use between hospitals with an XGBoost model
+### Predicting *differences* in thrombolysis use between hospitals with an XG-Boost model

 When an XG-Boost model was trained to predict different choices in thrombolysis between units with a high or low propensity to use thrombolysis, the five most influential features were: